sbparkin/Assignment-Repository/README.txt

 # Assignment-Repository
-# Fisrt time using GitHub snd commiting
+# Fisrt time using GitHub and commiting